solmazsm/VecLSTM/README.md

     ```bash
     python train_model.py
     ```

-## Installation & Setup
- ### Running with Docker
+## Running VecLSTM

 The repo includes a Docker Compose setup for fully reproducible experiments.

 **Requirements**: [Docker](https://docs.docker.com/get-docker/)

-1. Build and start the services:
+1. Build and start:
     ```bash
     docker-compose up --build
     ```
 2. The API will be available at `localhost:8000`, MySQL at `localhost:3306`.

-   Use the `/store_embedding/` endpoint to insert new trajectory embeddings and metadata.

----
-## Running the Project

   - Access endpoints via the `veclstm_api` container (see `/main.py` for available routes).
-- Model outputs (trajectory embeddings) are stored in MySQL via the provided schema.
+ - Model outputs (trajectory embeddings) are stored in MySQL.
 ---

-# Project Structure
+# VecLSTM Structure

 The following is the structure of this project: